confidential-computing/governance/project-progression-policy.md

 **Acceptance Criteria**

+1. Project posts a prominent notice on its repo, e.g., in its main README, to clearly state their status transitioning and what any user or contributor should expect in terms of response or support.
+If there is an alternative project the maintainers recommend, it should be listed as well.
+Example:
+> This project is currently transitioning to Emeritus stage of [the CCC project policy](https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md).
+> If you are interested in taking over maintaining this project, please reach out to the TAC at
+> tac@lists.confidentialcomputing.io
+2. The project maintainers send a note to the TAC list with a reference to the notice and leave the notice posted for a month.
+3. After one month, TAC needs to vote on it.
 Projects may be granted Emeritus status via a vote of two-thirds of the representatives of the TAC.
+4. Project update the original notice to clearly state it has reached the Emeritus status, for example:
+> This project is at the Emeritus stage of [the CCC project policy](https://github.com/confidential-computing/governance/blob/main/project-progression-policy.md), and is currently not in active development.
+> If you are interested in taking over maintaining this project, please reach out to the TAC at
+> tac@lists.confidentialcomputing.io

 ## IV.
 Annual Review Process